Houston Dredge Accident Lawyers

 Arnold & Itkin isn’t afraid of the fight it takes to get injured offshore workers and their families the compensation they deserve.
 When negligence caused the Deepwater Horizon to explode, we were there to demand answers for its crew.
 After the El Faro was ordered to sail into a dangerous storm and disappeared, we helped family members of the lost crew hold its owner accountable.
 These are just two examples of the ways we’ve helped offshore workers and their families recover after serious accidents.

 Our history of results makes Arnold & Itkin the team those suffering from dredging accidents need.
 We never accept excuses, we always seek the best results, and we refuse to back down from a fight because our clients deserve justice, no matter what.
-Call us now for a free consultation of your case.
+Call us now for a free consultation of your case with our top-rated Houston injury law firm.
 Receiving our help is affordable because we only charge for our services if we obtain results for you.

 Our team proudly serves the injured nationwide, including throughout Texas, Louisiana, and the entire Gulf Coast.
 We help individual from places such as Brownsville, Pasadena, McAllen, Edinburg, Mission, Weslaco, Rio Grande City, Hidalgo, Port Lavaca, Roma, and the surrounding areas.
 Call today to learn more.